jzeyl/Ear-Measures/README.md

 This set of R scripts calculates various 3D linear measurements, angles, and surface areas from 3D coordinate input in the form of *.fcsv (Slicer) or *.pp (MeshLab) files.
 The coordinates were taken from microCT scans of ears, but can be applied to other 3D coordinate data.
 The outputs are 3 csv files with (1) the computed values, (2) tympanic membrane angles, and (3) the coordinates used for calculations.
 In addition, there are scripts to plot wireframe diagrams based on the coordinates using the ‘rgl’ package.

-Importing the coordinates and running the calculation scripts:
+Script for importing the coordinates and running the calculation scripts:
 > Import, calculate and export MASTER.R

 Example input coordinates are in the 'Input' folder.
 The inputs are a set of *.fcsv files from 3D slicer and picked point files (*pp) fromMeshlab.
 These are separate files for the tympanic membrane (TM), extracolumella (EC), round window (RW), cochlear aqueduct (CA) and footplate (FP).